eflautt/ga-data-science/lessons/lesson-08/readme.md

 gs.grid_scores_
 ```

-Extra:
+#### Extra:

-1. By default, the KNN classifier in SKlearn uses the Minkowski metric for distance, given p: this is how it decides to calculate distance (using a triangle, p=1 is using the length of sides 1+2 to get the distance from a to c; p=2 using the length of side 3).
-What _type_ of data does this metric work best for?
-What _type_ of data does this distance metric may not work for?
+1. By default, the KNN classifier in SKlearn uses the _Minkowski metric_ for distance, given p: this is how it decides to calculate distance (using a triangle, p=1 is using the length of sides 1+2 to get the distance from a to c; p=2 using the length of side 3).
+    - What _type_ of data does this metric work best for?
+    - What _type_ of data does this distance metric may not work for?
-    a.
-For help, read about [distance metrics in the sklearn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.DistanceMetric.html#sklearn.neighbors.DistanceMetric).
+        - For help, read about [distance metrics in the sklearn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.DistanceMetric.html#sklearn.neighbors.DistanceMetric).
-2. It is possible to use KNN as a regression estimator: either with some independent reading or using some creativity, come up with:
+2. It is possible to use KNN as a regression estimator.
+Either with independent reading or your own brilliant creativity, come up with the following:
-    a. steps that KNN Regression would follow
+    - Steps that KNN Regression would follow
-    b. determine how it predict a regression value
+    - How it predicts a regression value

 ---